pombredanne/keen-sloth/README.md

 ### Examples

-Clone this repository and open up the [index.html](index.html) page.
-You'll see a text box that you can type keen-cli commands into.
+See an [example here](http://keen.github.io/keen-sloth).
+You'll find a text box that you can type keen-cli commands into.
 Go ahead, try it out!

 ### Contributing